Health Clinics

 How to Find a Cavalier Breeder

-Syringomyelia (SM) is reported to be "very widespread" in the cavalier King Charles spaniel breed.
-Syringomyelia is a disorder of the brain and spinal cord, which may cause severe head and neck pain and possible paralysis.
+Chiari-like malformation (CM) and syringomyelia (SM) are reported to be "very widespread" in the cavalier King Charles spaniel breed.
+CM/SM is a combined disorder of the brain and spinal cord, which may cause severe head and neck pain and possible paralysis.

 - More: CKCS syringomyelia